ARMmbed/icetea/doc-source/suite_api.rst

           If both this key and the "default" key contain the same keys, the values in this object will overwrite the ones defined in "default".
+**NOTE**: If the object contains duplicate keys when it's read, Icetea will fail and exit the run.

 ******************
 Example suite file